r3sult/odan.github.io/_posts/2016-12-16-php-difference-between-a-method-and-a-function.md

 ---
-title: PHP: Difference between a method and a function
+title: PHP - Difference between a method and a function
 date: 2016-12-16
 layout: post
 comments: true